ChrisWiegman/chriswiegman.com/content/posts/2013-06-03-website-security-is-more-than-just-prevention.md

 Until you know that your site has been hacked there is nothing you, as the site owner, can do about the situation.
 On the other hand, if your customers discover they’ve been compromised by your site or Google finds malware on your site before you do you’re going to be in for a very bumpy ride.

 The key to detection is vigilance.
 You know your site better than anyone and it is therefore up to you to monitor it for anything out of the ordinary.
 Is it suddenly running slow?
 Are you suddenly being bombarded by spam comments or emails?
 These are all signs that there is a problem.
-The moment something feels off run or there is something strange in the [Better WP Security][2] logs or those of another product run your site through a scanning service such as <a title="Sucuri Sitecheck" href="http://sitecheck.sucuri.net/scanner/" target="_blank" rel="noopener noreferrer">Sucuri</a> to see for certain if something is wrong.
+The moment something feels off run or there is something strange in the \[Better WP Security\]\[2\] logs or those of another product run your site through a scanning service such as [Sucuri](http://sitecheck.sucuri.net/scanner/ "Sucuri Sitecheck") to see for certain if something is wrong.

 ### Recover Your Site